Kerri Strug: After gymnastics

 In 2000, she was inducted into the International Jewish Sports Hall of Fame.

 After graduation, Strug worked as an elementary school teacher at Tom Matsumoto Elementary School in San Jose, California, before moving to Washington, D.C. in 2003.

 She worked as a staff assistant with the White House Office of Presidential Student Correspondence, moved to a job at the General Counsel in the Treasury Department, and in March 2005, joined the Justice Department's Office of Juvenile Justice and Delinquency Prevention staff as a presidential appointee.
 Strug has competed in marathons in Houston, New York, Boston and Chicago.

 During the 2004 Summer Olympics in Athens, Strug was a correspondent for Yahoo! in artistic gymnastics.
 In 2008, she appeared in a television commercial for the Zaxby's restaurant chain.
 Also in 2008, her history-making ordeal at the 1996 Olympic Games was featured in a commercial, narrated by actor Morgan Freeman for the "Go World" campaign.

 Personal life

 Strug was born in Tucson, Arizona, the daughter of Melanie Barron and Dr. Burt Strug, a cardiovascular surgeon.
 Strug is Jewish.
 She married attorney Robert Fischer at the Skyline Country Club in Tucson, Arizona, on April 25, 2010.
-In March 2012, Strug gave birth to the couple's son.
-In 2014, she gave birth to their daughter.
+In March 2012, Strug gave birth to a son.
+In 2014, she gave birth to a daughter.

-Popular culture

-Strug did a cameo on Beverly Hills, 90210 in 1996.

-Strug was shown in Marie Claire magazine's "The 8 Greatest Moments for Women in Sports".

-Strug is referenced in Sabrina: The Teenage Witch Season 1, Episode 10.

-Strug is referenced in the animated series Bojack Horseman Season 5, Episode 5.
-When BoJack is challenged for his reference to Strug being outdated, he insists that he will update his references once we see the likes of Strug again.

-Strug had a voice cameo in King of the Hill Season 2, Episode 14, "I Remember Mono", appearing in a dream sequence with Bobby Hill.

-Strug is referenced in Community Season 4, Episode 7, Economics of Marine Biology.

-Strug is referenced in Murphy Brown Season 9, Episode 11.

-Strug is referenced in an episode of the online YouTube show Demo Disk made by Funhaus.

-Strug is referenced in the Season 9 episode of Roseanne entitled " Roseambo" when Roseanne, after flipping off the roof of a train car and landing on her feet, delivers the line, "Eat your heart out, Kerri Strug."

-In 2020, Olivia Wilde announced she would be directing a biopic based on the book Landing on My Feet: A Diary of Dreams.
-Thomasin McKenzie has been cast to portray Kerri.

-Strug is mentioned in the Apple TV+ show Mythic Quest during a special episode bridging the first two seasons.

-She is referenced in a season two episode of the Saved by the Bell reboot.
-A character falls and gets injured, but says he'll "Kerri Strug it."

-Strug had a voice cameo in Birdgirl Season 2, Episode 4, "Shoot from the Foop".